cfengine/documentation/manuals/enterprise-api/managing-settings.markdown

       ]
     }

-* * * * *

-Next: [Example - Configuring Active Directory](/manuals/Enterprise-3-0-API#Example-_002d-Configuring-Active-Directory),
-Previous: [Viewing
-settings](/manuals/Enterprise-3-0-API#Viewing-settings), Up: [Managing
-Settings](/manuals/Enterprise-3-0-API#Managing-Settings)

-#### 1.4.2 Example: Configuring LDAP
+## 1.4.2 Example: Configuring LDAP

-The setting **ldapEnabled** turns external authentication on or off.
+The setting `ldapEnabled` turns external authentication on or off.
 When turned on, the API will check to see that the other LDAP related settings make sense, and attempt to authenticate using the configured credentials.
 If it is not successful in doing this, no settings will be changed.
 The API will notify you with a return code an a message describing the error.

 **Request**